V0XNIHILI/multicraft/README.md

 **By [Douwe den Blanken](https://nl.linkedin.com/in/douwedenblanken) ([v0xnihili](https://github.com/V0XNIHILI/))**

-Enables you to join local multiplayer(LAN) Mincraft worlds while you are using the same Mojang account as the host.
+Enables you to join local multiplayer (LAN) Minecraft worlds while you are using the same Mojang account as the host.
 Changes the `displayName` and starts Minecraft immediately after doing this.

 **PLEASE NOTE: currently, this only works on macOS!**